 Violation Rate - The primary estimate produced by the Synar survey.
-It represents the percent of outlets that violated the law prohibiting retailers to sell cigarettes to minors.
-It is the ratio of outlets that sold cigarettes (to minors) to all eligible outlets in the survey.
+It represents the percent of outlets that violated the law prohibiting retailers to sell cigarettes to underage purchasers.
+It is the ratio of outlets that sold cigarettes (to underage purchasers) to all eligible outlets in the survey.